Nikon EDG 8x42 review

 Here we have a modern flat field that for my eyes even improves on classic pincushion designs!
 I see only a slight pincushion distortion over the whole field, but directly compared to the Zeiss HT the Nikon looks better when panning and tilting to my eyes!

 The field is reasonably sharp almost to the edge, both at close and infinity, but it is not as easy to scan it by eye movement only as in the Swarovision, and neither is it Swarovision sharp in the periphery.

 fits with the Nikon specs of 135 meters, as I compared to Zeiss HT and Swarovski Habicht 8x30.

 3D and perceived threedimensionality/Pseudo3D

 Bokeh (quality of out of focus areas) seems a bit softer as in the Zeiss HT which has been described by Henry Link as having "overcorrected spherical aberration" (see here, #23).
-It´s less soft as in the Swarovski SLC 8x42 which I consider undercorrected in spherical aberration at least for distances under 10 meters.
+It´s less soft as in the Swarovski SLC 8x42 which I consider undercorrected in spherical aberration at least for distances under 10 meters in the probably suboptimal sample I had.
 This is another nice little hint that Nikon hit it just right.

-is 2.17 meters - NOT 3 meters, as stated in the Nikon EDG brochure!
+is 2.17 meters with my visual acuity, NOT 3 meters as stated in the Nikon EDG brochure!
 For me this is perfect, and even more so because at minimum distance there is no loss in sharpness, and ease of view remains great, probably both due to the small baseline and a great optical system.

 of the EDG are low intensity with a lot of green, a bit of magenta, and so again there is some similarity to the Leica Ultravid.